Typical distances in a geometric model for complex networks: Introduction

-Let $d_G(u,v)$ denote the graph distance between two vertices $u$ and $v$. \begin{theorem} For $\zeta >0$, assume that $1/2 < \alpha < 1$ and $u,v \in \V$.
-Let $\tau$ be such that $\tau^{-1} = \log \left( \frac{1}{2\alpha -1} \right)$.
-A.a.s. if $d_G (u,v) < \infty$, then $\left|\frac{d_G(u,v)}{\log R}-2\tau\right|<\zeta$. \end{theorem} In this regime, $\Gnan$ does have a giant component and therefore for any two distinct vertices $u,v$ we have $d_G(u,v)<\infty$ with probability that is asymptotically bounded away from 0.
 The upper bound (which is probably the most important) in the above result was also derived by Chung and Lu~\cite{ChungLu1+} for the Chung-Lu model with power law exponent between $2$ and $3$.
 That was under the assumption that the average degree is greater than 1.
 However, in our case a giant component is formed \emph{independently} of what the average degree is, as long as $1/2 < \alpha <1$.
 The full result for the Chung-Lu model can be found in~\cite{bk:vdH}.

-The above result was also derived in the case of random graphs with given degree distribution that follows a power law with parameter between 2 and 3 by van der Hofstad et al.~\cite{ar:vdHHogm} in a stronger form which involves convergence in distribution.
+The analogous result but in a stronger form which involves convergence in distribution was obtained by van der Hofstad et al.~\cite{ar:vdHHogm} .